23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 FREE ONLINE PLAYER PROFILES: As part of each school’s participation in the BODYARMOR Series, each player in the entire program receives a free SportsRecruits account.
 Each coach will be sent instructions on how to login and then they get a link to give to their players.
 They update their player profile with all their athletic and academic information.
 We recommend completing it to the best of your ability, as all information listed on your profile will be visible to college coaches on-site via the digital coaches book.

 The one nice thing about SportsRecruits is that players will receive an alert if a college coach opens their profile before, during or up to 72 hours after the BODYARMOR Series.
 We like that a lot.
 If a player already has an account on SportsRecruits, their existing account will automatically be linked.
 Like most apps, SportsRecruits has an option to upgrade, which comes out to about $1 a day.
 That allows multimedia.
 You do not have to do that, the basic profile that college coaches can see is free.
+We have been very picky on this sort of thing over the years, rejecting most platforms because we felt they weren’t best for the kids.
+In this case, we feel very good about the real access for kids and college coaches.

 ITEMS FOR PLAYERS, COACHES & TEAMS